-Joana Adesuwa Reiterer migrated to Vienna, Austria in 2003 were she founded the civil society Organisation EXIT in 2006 to support Nigerian women who were survivors of human trafficking.
-Spearheaded by her own organisation, Adesuwa won the first presidential case for a Nigerian victim of human trafficking prompting the asylum court to grant the victim protection in Austria.
+After Adesuwa relocated to Vienna, Austria, she founded the civil society Organisation EXIT to advocate for Nigerian women who were survivors of human trafficking.
+In collaboration with a team of advocate lawyers, Adesuwa led and won the first case for a Nigerian victim of human trafficking, prompting the asylum court to grant the victim protection in Austria.
+This victory set a precedent in Austrian law for future cases.

-Adesuwa worked with several renowned media houses and personalities, amongst whom were 2 Austrian journalists, Corinna Milborn and Mary Kreutzer to release the first book on the Human trafficking of Nigeria women in Europe called “Ware Frau” released in 2008.
-The book exposed the role of the European politics and legislations that provide a fertile environment to exploit the victims.
-Being the first black woman who spoke against the exploitation and ill treatment of Nigerian trafficked women, she became popular for her outward activism which led to high media attention for her work.
+During her work to advocate for survivors of human trafficking and sexual violence, she worked with several renowned media houses and personalities, amongst whom were two Austrian journalists, Corinna Milborn and Mary Kreutzer, to release the first book on the Human trafficking of Nigeria women in Europe called "Ware Frau" (Women as commodities) released in 2008.
+The book exposed the role of European politics and legislation that provide a fertile environment to exploit the victims.
+Being the first African woman to speak against the exploitation and ill-treatment of Nigerian trafficked women in Austria, she became famous for her outward activism, leading to high media attention and nominations for her work.

-Adesuwa produced several short films, including the short feature film “Are We Aware” starring a popular Austria personality to raise awareness about human trafficking.
+Adesuwa produced several short films, including the short feature film "Are We Aware," starring a popular Austria personality to raise awareness about human trafficking.
 One of her films became a training tool for the UNODC and IOM used in 6 European countries in the fight against human trafficking.
-She organised a film festival in Nigeria called the “Nawa film Festival” hosting prominent voices from Nollywood like Uche Jumbo among others.
-She staged with Oscar-winner Emma Thompson during the UN role play in the parliament of Austria and also later in New York where she became nominated to the Alumni of Young Political Leaders (Europe minority) by the Obama administration in 2009.
+She organised a film festival in Nigeria called the "Nawa Film Festival", hosting prominent voices from Nollywood like Uche Jumbo, among others.
+As an actress, Adesuwa acted with Oscar-winner Emma Thompson, starring as "Selma" during the UN role-play in the Austrian parliament and later in New York.
+Joana Adesuwa Reiterer became nominated to the Alumni of Young Political Leaders (European minority) by the Obama administration in 2009.

-In 2008, Adesuwa released her autobiography book called “Die Wassergöttin“ available throughout book stores in German speaking Europe as well as online.
-In 2011, she released a documentary book called “Hexen Kind” and continued her book tours and speaking engagements.
-In the same years, Adesuwa became the lead protagonist for the German TV station BR documentary “Joana und die Mächte der Finsternis” aired on ARD, ZDF and the Austrian National TV, ORF.
+In 2008, Adesuwa released her autobiography book called "Die Wassergöttin "available throughout bookstores in German-speaking Europe and online.
+In 2011, she released a documentary novel called "Hexen Kind" and continued her book tours and speaking engagements throughout German-speaking Europe.
+The same year, Adesuwa became the lead protagonist for the German TV station BR documentary "Joana und die Mächte der Finsternis", aired on ARD, ZDF and the Austrian National TV, ORF.
+Since then, she has worked with several companies to develop media reports, documentaries and ventures.